Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: Introduction

 \subsection{Summary of the proof of Theorem \ref*{comparison}}

 To prove Theorem \ref{comparison}, we need to give a simpler description of $M_\phi$.
 We claim it is a ``twisted tensor product'' of $\Om(\T_0)_{dg}$ and $\A$.
-Here, $\Om(\T_0)_{dg}$ is a dg model for the derived category of coherent sheaves on the nodal elliptic curve $\T_0$ over $\C$.
+Here, $\Om(\T_0)_{dg}$ is a dg model for the derived category of coherent sheaves on the nodal elliptic curve $\T_0$ over $\C$ and $\A$ is the $A_\infty$-category used to construct $M_\phi$.
 This claim is proven in Section \ref{sec:twtensor}.
 After introducing the notion of twisted tensor products, the claim follows from the definition of $M_\phi$.
-We remind the definition of $M_\phi$ from \cite{ownpaperalg} for the convenience of the reader.
+We recall the definition of $M_\phi$ from \cite{ownpaperalg} for the convenience of the reader.

-By the results of \cite{lekpol}, $\Om(\T_0)_{dg}$ is also quasi-equivalent to $\cW(T_0)$.
+By the results of Lekili and Polishchuk \cite{lekpol}, $\Om(\T_0)_{dg}$ is also quasi-equivalent to $\cW(T_0)$.
 On the other hand, the notion of twisted tensor product requires extra gradings on $\Om(\T_0)_{dg}$ and $\cW(T_0)$.
 We define the extra gradings, and we show in Section \ref{subsec:extragr} that $\Om(\T_0)_{dg}$ and $\cW(T_0)$ are quasi-equivalent as categories with extra grading as well (by reproving the equivalence of these categories via the gluing formula of \cite{GPS2}).

-Hence, Theorem \ref{comparison} reduces to the following: \begin{thm} $\cW(T_\phi)$ is quasi-equivalent to twisted tensor product of $\cW(T_0)$ and $\cW(M)$. \end{thm} Note, the notion of twisted tensor product and twisted bimodule is similar to the notion that can be found in \cite{twistedproduct} and \cite{twisted} and perhaps its appearance should not be as surprising for K\"unneth type theorems for symplectic fibrations.
+Hence, Theorem \ref{comparison} reduces to the following: \begin{thm} $\cW(T_\phi)$ is quasi-equivalent to twisted tensor product of $\cW(T_0)$ and $\cW(M)$. \end{thm} Note that the notions of twisted tensor product and twisted bimodules are similar to the notion that can be found in Bergh, Oppermann \cite{twistedproduct} and Grimley, Nguyen, Witherspoon \cite{twisted} and perhaps its appearance should not be as surprising for K\"unneth type theorems for symplectic fibrations.
 This is a twisted version of K\"unneth theorem for wrapped Fukaya categories.
-Untwisted versions of this theorem are proven in \cite{sheelthesis}, \cite{gaofunctor}, and more recently in \cite{GPS2}.
+Untwisted versions of this theorem are proven in Ganatra \cite{sheelthesis}, Gao \cite{gaofunctor}, and more recently in Ganatra, Pardon, Shende \cite{GPS2}.

 For simplicity, first ignore compactness issues and describe the main TQFT argument for the proof of fully faithfulness.
 For this, one can adapt the more analytic definition of wrapped Fukaya categories given in \cite{generation}.
-To define the ``K\"unneth'' functor, we use the same count of pseudo-holomorphic quilts as in \cite{sheelthesis} and \cite{GPS2} (see Figures \ref{figure:labelledquilt} and \ref{figure:labelledtwisted}) and obtain a functor
+To define the ``K\"unneth'' functor, we use the same count of pseudo-holomorphic quilts as in \cite{sheelthesis} and \cite{GPS2} (see Figures \ref{figure:labelledquilt} and \ref{figure:labelledtwisted}), but with target $\wh{\tilde T_0}\times \wh{M}$, and obtain a functor

 where the right hand side denotes the category of twisted bimodules defined in Section \ref{sec:twtensor}.
 This is simply the category of $\cW(T_0)$-$\cW(M)$-bimodules when $\phi=1_M$.
 This category is (weakly) generated by ``twisted Yoneda bimodules'' and we show that a generating set of Lagrangian branes (that look like product type) in $\cW(T_\phi)$ map into twisted Yoneda bimodules.
 The span of twisted Yoneda bimodules is equivalent to the twisted tensor product (in fact, their span can be taken to be the definition of twisted tensor product).
 We then use a version of Yoneda lemma (Lemma \ref{lem:twyoneda}) and a geometric description of Yoneda map (i.e. the unit insertion) to prove fully faithfulness.